justim/access/docs/presenters.md

 To make things more interesting, we need create another presenter, this time for the `Project` entity.
 This `ProjectPresenter` presenter references another presenter by using `present()`, you need to provide the presenter you want to use for your field and the ID of the entity.
-Calling the `present` method does not really do anything, it merely saves the needed information and "marks" the location in the result.
+Calling the `present` method by itself does not really do anything, it merely saves the needed information and "marks" the location in the result.
 The presenter will then lookup all the "markers", fetch the needed entities in a single query and resolve all the markers with the result of entity presenter.

 ```php
 use Access\Presenter\EntityPresenter;